lzzsG/rustlings-notebook/src/modules/modules-start.md

     println!("\nYour journey continues into the dark forest.🌲🌲\nThe ground beneath your feet is a patchwork of shadows and decaying leaves, \nthe air chilled and heavy with the scent of moss and something unnameable.🍃");
 }
 ```

-The ground beneath your feet is a patchwork of shadows and decaying leaves, the air chilled and heavy with the scent of moss and something unnameable.